 The aim of the course is to teach the skills and techniques required to skipper a yacht safely on coastal and offshore passages by day and night.

-Whilst the weather sailing of the south coast is actually fairly mild it is important to have the correct clothing.
-We provide state of the art Musto Oilskins that are brand new every year.
+Whilst the weather on the south coast is actually fairly mild it is important to have the correct clothing.
+We provide modern, branded waterproof trousers and jackets free of charge.

 Space on a boat is always at a premium, so you should pack your clothes in a soft holdall that can be stowed away in a locker.
 Bags with wheels or metal buckles should be avoided, as these may damage the woodwork on boats.
 You will need: